-New techniques recently have been introduced to improve the physician’s ability to detect small, non-muscle-invasive tumors that may not be seen with conventional cystoscopy.
-In certain situations, Chesapeake Urology physicians may utilize NBI cystoscopy, an image enhancement technology with greater sensitivity for detecting bladder tumors.
+New techniques have been introduced to improve the physician’s ability to detect small, non-muscle-invasive tumors that may not be seen with conventional cystoscopy.
+In certain situations, Chesapeake Urology physicians may utilize Narrow Band Imaging (NBI) Cystoscopy, an image enhancement technology with greater sensitivity for detecting bladder tumors.
 The technology takes advantage of the benefits of varying wavelengths of white light without the need for dyes or drugs.

-The Image at left shows visualization using white light; at right the image shows visualization utilizing NBI.
+[Pictured above]: The image at left shows visualization using white light; at right the image shows visualization utilizing NBI.